have asked where has CAT (Christadelphian Advancement Trust) came

 tribunals in the ex-USSR, and to introduce our persecuted brethren

-from Iran to the UNHCR.
-The CAT has always been the Christadelphian
+from the Moslem world to the UNHCR.
+The CAT has been

 happy to have been of assistance to the brotherhood in this way.